 For Rough Pixels, I try to keep our themes as simple as possible while striking a balance of good looks and functionality.

 [bctt tweet=”How to find the Perfect WordPress Theme!” username=”roughpixels”]

 Planning your perfect website must include thinking about what plugins you plan to use.
 There are themes that include built-in plugins, but I recommend staying away from these.
-The real power of WordPress comes from using plugins which gives your website additional features and greater flexibility.
+The real power of WordPress comes from using plugins that give your website additional features and greater flexibility.

 Free vs Premium Themes

 Now comes a very important decision of whether you should go for a free theme or opt-in for a premium (paid) theme.
 There are some really nice-looking ones, so don’t rule them out because you could find your perfect WordPress theme.
 Premium themes, on the other hand, will include more features and also premium support.

 Here are some faqs about free vs premium: